-In FY2022, the Group reported revenue of S\$9.7 million for the distribution segment, compared to \$\$11.7 million in FY2021 was mainly attributable to lower revenue contribution from the lubricant business in Singapore and Myanmar.
+In FY2022, the Group reported revenue of S\$9.7 million for the distribution segment, compared to S\$11.7 million in FY2021 was mainly attributable to lower revenue contribution from the lubricant business in Singapore and Myanmar.

-Given the ongoing political situation in Myanmar and overall challenging operating environment regionally, the Group continued to conduct its distribution business with targeted growth sectors with minimum risk to navigate the challenging business environment.
+Given the ongoing political situation in Myanmar and overall challenging operating environment regionally, the Group continued to conduct its distribution business with prudence and caution, focusing mainly on supporting existing customers in Myanmar.
+Going forward, the Group will focus efforts on targeted growth sectors with minimum risk to navigate the challenging business environment.